nhsengland/NEY-Inequalities-Methodologies/README.md

 # Contributing
 To contribute to this repo, please create a new branch and make a pull request with any changes in to the 'Dev' branch.

+# Contact
+For any questions about the contents of the repo, please contact will.manners@nhs.net.